stfnhmplr/homebridge-synology/README.md

     }

 #Functions
-for now you can only wake up (wake-on-lan has to be active) and shutdown your diskstation
+- wake up (wake-on-lan has to be active) your diskstation
+- shutdown your diskstation
+- get the current system temperature
+- get the current cpu load
+- get the disk usage quote (it is the average usage if you have more than one volume)

+more to come